 That’s why I’m always simplifying day trading for you.

 In this post, I’m going to break down everything you need to know about securities and stock markets.
 Because there is a bit of confusion around it.
 Let’s start with the basics

-The definition of a security will depend on where do you live in.
-Yeah, some countries have a slightly different definition.
+The definition of security will depend on where you live in.
+Yeah, some countries have slightly different definitions.

 For example.
-In the US the definition of security can resume to any financial asset that can be traded is a security.
-While in other countries they may refer to specifics financial assets.
-This is a what are securities in finance.
+In the US the definition of security can resume to any financial asset that can be traded is security.
+While in other countries, they may refer to specific financial assets.
+This is what are securities in finance.

-But, what that actually means?
+But, what that actually mean?
 How do securities work?
 To put it simply, there’s an entity called the Issuer.
 This entity can be anything like a company or even a city.
-When they need capital, the issuer releases a security that investors like us can buy.
+When they need capital, the issuer releases security that investors like us can buy.

 There’s a bunch of securities, that’s true.
 But they can be broadly categorized into three major and most popular types.

 So, what are equity securities?
 It’s an instrument that gives you an ownership position in a company.
 That’s called equity.
 This represents a part of their assets and profits in a proportional share of the corporation.
 There are some categories inside equity securities.
 But we’ll leave that for another post.